Here are some common questions about the Good Food Access Program (GFAP) Equipment and Physical Improvement Grant.

 Q. Can applicants upload supporting materials like pictures at some point in the application process?

-A. Yes, we are able to accept supporting materials like pictures.
+A. Yes, we can accept supporting materials like pictures.
 We request that any supporting documentation sticks with the spirit of word counts.
-For example, it wouldn’t be appropriate to upload a 20-page business plan, but a few pictures is fine.
+For example, it wouldn’t be appropriate to upload a 20-page business plan, but a few pictures are fine.
 You can use any of the upload boxes in the online application for this.

 Q. Will the review committee have access to last year’s unfunded proposal?